 The padding flow is as follows.
 The MAC delivers a PSDU that fills the available octets in the Data field of the PPDU.
 The PHY determines the number of pad bits to add and appends them to the PSDU.
 The number of pad bits added will always be 0 to 7.
 The PHY padding bits are calculated using Equation (32-29).

-NPAD=NSYM,initNDBPS-8 .
-PSDU_Length-Nservice (32-29)
+NPAD=NSYM,initNDBPS-8∙ PSDU_LENGTH-Nservice (32-29)

 where

-PSDU_Length is defined in 32.4.3 (TXTIME and PSDU_LENGTH calculation)
+PSDU_LENGTH is defined in Table 32-1 (TXVECTOR and RXVECTOR parameters)

 NSYM,init is given by Equation (21-62) with mSTBC=1.